jmettraux/aachen/src/pza__advancement.md

 # Advancement

 When
-: between adventures, as the party recuperates.
+: between adventures, as the party recuperates;
+: decided by the referee, milestone advancement.

 How
-: follow the character's class table to determine what gets upgraded;
+: follow the class table to determine what gets upgraded;

+Pattern
+: like at Character Creation, a `TC` is indicated;
+: if 1d20 ≥ `TC` then "advantage" is granted when rolling;
+: _option_: on a 20 grant the max, on a 1 grant 1;
+: Traits do not follow this pattern.

+`Lea` advantage
+: characters with a background of _Artisan_, _Religious_, or _Elite_ roll against `Lea TC` with advantage;
+: characters with _Read_ +2 also obtain this advantage.

+HPs
+: HP total is increased.

-HPs and CPs
+CPs
-: HP and CP are straightforward, `CON TC` and `MEN TC` checks determine if there is an "advantage" when rolling the 1d8s;
+: CP total is increased.

 Skills
-: nada.
+: increments are granted for Fighter, General, and Magic skills;
+: an increment lets a player choose a new skill (at +0) or increase an already acquired skill score.

 Spells
 : a `Caster` is given 1d3 new spell forms / spell colours;
-: a half-`Caster` is given 1d2 new spell forms / spell colours;
+: a half-`Caster` is given 1d2 new spell forms / spell colours.
-: 1d20 ≥ `Men TC` succeeds → roll 2 d3 or d2 respectively and keep the best.

 Traits
-: the class table grants 2 to 3 attempts (1d20 against a `TC`) at acquiring traits.
+: the class table grants 2 to 3 attempts at acquiring traits;
+: an attempt is a check 1d20 ≥ trait indicated `TC`;
+: success → trait is acquired or improved;
+: _(no prefix)_ → ·· ~~_very_~~ → ··· ~~_highly_~~.

 <hr/>